caporaso-lab/developing-with-qiime2/book/plugins/tutorials/create-from-template.md

 (plugin-from-template)=
-# Creating your plugin from an existing template
+# Create the plugin from a template

 The easiest way to create a new QIIME 2 plugin is using our [Cookiecutter template](https://cookiecutter.readthedocs.io/en/stable/), which can be found at https://github.com/caporaso-lab/cookiecutter-qiime2-plugin.
 Here we'll work through building your QIIME 2 plugin from this template.